 Ozone: Another development was to add ozone.
 Ozone was believed to have a stimulating effect on the skin and/or to help combat the bacteria associated with pimples and acne.
 In early machines the ozone was produced by a high-frequency spark but in modern steamers this is done with ultra-violet (U.V.) light.

-Although the amount of ozone produced in modern steamers with this feature is low, as ozone is both an irritant and a poison its use is problematic, with some countries banning its the sale of this type of device.
+Although the amount of ozone produced in modern steamers with this feature is low, as ozone is both an irritant and a poison its use is problematic, with some countries banning the sale of this type of device.

 The second group of vapourisers generate a fine spray of water over the face.
 The principle behind these devices is also used in other sprays such as insecticide pumps and perfume atomisers.
 Vapourisers pass a stream of air over the top of a thin tube connected to a reservoir of fluid.
-This creates a low pressure area on the top of the tube which draws the liquid up the tube to produce a fine spray.
-The devices used in beauty salons generally used steam to produce the air-flow but the believed benefits of the device come largely from the fine spray not the steam.
+This creates a low pressure area on the top of the tube which draws the liquid up the tube producing a fine spray.
+The devices used in beauty salons generally used steam to generate the air-flow but the believed benefits of the device come largely from the fine spray not the steam.

 Atomisers have two main benefits when compared to steamers.
 Firstly, as the spray is formed by atomisation not evapouration, ingredients added to the water do not have to be volatile in order to reach the face, e.g. astringents or herbal ingredients.
 Secondly, as the spray is a cooler than steam alone, this makes it useful for treating certain skin conditions where steam would be inadvisable.